-- Parents are able to change their minds twice during the year of leave and put forward new proposals.
+Parents can change their minds twice during the year of leave and put forward new proposals.

-- The remaining 33 weeks of paid leave are paid at the rate of £151.20 gross per week or 90% of that person's average gross weekly earnings, whichever is lower.
+Shared parental pay (ShPP) is paid at the rate of £151.20 a week or 90% of your average weekly earnings, whichever is lower.

-To qualify the employee must share responsibility for the chid with one of the following:
+To qualify for shared parental leave, the individual must share responsibility for the child with one of the following:

 - their husband, wife, civil partner or joint adopter

 - their partner (if they live with them)

 To be eligible for statutory shared parental pay one of the following must apply:

 - the individual is eligible for Statutory Maternity Pay (SMP) or Statutory Adoption Pay (SAP)